-The Northeast Monitoring DR200/HE and DR300 Digital Recorders are intended for use in the electromagnetic environment specified below.
-The customer or user of the Northeast Monitoring DR200/HE and DR300 Digital Recorder should ensure that it is used in such an environment.
+The NorthEast Monitoring DR200/HE Holter Recorder is intended for use in the electromagnetic environment specified below.
+The customer or user of the NorthEast Monitoring DR200/HE Holter Recorder should ensure that it is used in such an environment.

-HE and DR300 Digital Recorder should ensure that it is used in such an environment.
-Emissions Test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 Northeast Monitoring DR200/HE and DR300 Digital Recorders use RF energy only for its internal function.
+Emissions Test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 NorthEast Monitoring DR200/HE Holter Recorders use RF energy only for its internal function.
 Therefore, its RF emissions are not likely to cause any in nearby electronic equipment.
-A DECOMP RF emissions CISPR 11 Class B Northeast Monitoring DR200/HE and DR300 Digital Recorders are Harmonic emissions Not applicable suitable for use in all establish- IEC 61000-3-2 ments other than domestic and those directly connected to the public low-voltage power supply Voltage Fluctuations/flicker emissions IEC 61000-3-3 Not applicable network that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class B NorthEast Monitoring DR200/HE Holter Recorders are suitable for Harmonic emissions IEC 61000-3-2 Not applicable use in all establishments other than domestic and those directly connected to the public low-voltage power supply network that Voltage Fluctuations/flicker emissions IEC 61000-3-3 Not applicable supplies buildings used for domestic purposes.